‘Ad Astra’: The first must-see film of the fall

 The effort in pointing out what holds “Ad Astra” from being a perfect film isn’t worth spending too much time on because, in the end, these issues really don’t matter.
 If I must pick at something, I would say that there are a few transitions that don’t make total sense, ones that require narrative leaps that I wasn’t ready or willing to make.
 But again, it’s a movie about sending astronauts to Neptune.
 My attention always traveled right back to the overall journey.
 The movie’s minimal flaws are eclipsed by the greatness of Gray’s storytelling, and the beauty of the portrayal.

-With so many intergalactic movies like “Gravity” and “Interstellar” (probably my favorite) out there, some audiences may ask why we need another one.
+With so many movies like “Gravity” and “Interstellar” (probably my favorite) out there, some audiences may ask why we need another one.
 And while it’s true that the familiar themes of self-discovery, and the realization that one’s life at home was already sufficiently rewarding, isn’t anything particularly new, the way “Ad Astra” delivers them proves that we do indeed need additional examples.

 In a time where we still look to the stars for answers, “Ad Astra” takes us on an entertaining journey beyond our own personal problems and on to something larger, something we should probably work on together to deal with here on Earth.